grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/convert-value-and-range-maps.md

 # Converting AngularJS Value and Range Maps to React

-The AngularJS sdk provided editors for Value and Range Maps that will have to be migrated from the old format to the new format.
+The AngularJS SDK provided editors for Value and Range Maps that produce configuration options that need to be converted from the old format to the new format.

 ## Adding new builtin editors